The off-shell expansion relation of the Yang-Mills scalar theory: Preliminaries

 Note that the operators $\mathcal{T}[\pmb{\alpha}]$ are also referred to as ``trace operators", and all the elements contained in $\pmb{\alpha}$ (i.e. $\pmb{\alpha}$ would be regarded as an arbitrary permutation of these elements) are in the same trace if $\mathcal{T}[\pmb{\alpha}]$ acts on a certain amplitude.
 In addition, the operator $\mathcal{T}[\pmb{\alpha}]$ is invariant under the cyclic permutations of the trace $\pmb{\alpha}$.
 For example, the operator $\mathcal{T}[123]$ is given by

 If the operator acts on four-point YM amplitude $A_{\rm YM}(1,2,3,4)$, we immediately have a single-trace YMS amplitude with the scalar trace consisting of 1, 2, and 3:

 Finally, it is important to mention that the unifying relations also hold for BG currents under the same gauge, which can be proved by induction directly \cite{Tao:2022nqc,Chen:2023bji}.
-The relation will hold on the off-shell level when we choose $g=1$ and $\lambda=2$ in the YMS Lagrangian (\ref{Eq:LagrangianofYMS}),
+The relation will hold on the off-shell level when we choose $g=1$ and $\lambda=2$ in the YMS Lagrangian (\ref{Eq:LagrangianofYMS}).
+For ($n-1$)-point YMS currents with an off-shell scalar leg, we have the following relation: